rustls/rustls-ffi/README.md

 client, so these bytes can be replayed to the second connection you use.
 Do not write any data back to the client while your are in the initial connection.
 The client hellos are usually only a few hundred bytes.

+#### Verifying TLS certificates

+By default, rustls does not load any TLS certificates, not even the system store, which means that TLS certificate verification will fail by default.
+You are responsible for loading certificates using one of the following methods:

+- `rustls_root_cert_store_add_pem`, which adds a single certificate to a root store

+- `rustls_client_config_builder_load_roots_from_file`, which loads certificates
+  from a file.

+- A custom method for finding certificates where they are stored and then added to the rustls root store.